huggingface/blog/rwkv.md

 #### Instruction fine-tuned / chat version: RWKV-4 raven

-Bo has also trained a “chat” version of the RWKV architecture, the rwkv-4-raven model, is a RWKV-4 pile model fine-tuned on  Alpaca, CodeAlpaca, Guanaco, GPT4All, ShareGPT and more.
-The model is available in multiple versions, with models trained on different languages (english only, english + chinese + japanese, english + japanese, etc.) and different sizes (1.5B parameters, 7B parameters, 14B parameters).
+Bo has also trained a “chat” version of the RWKV architecture, the RWKV-4 Raven model.
+It is a RWKV-4 pile model fine-tuned on ALPACA, CodeAlpaca, Guanaco, GPT4All, ShareGPT and more.
+The model is available in multiple versions, with models trained on different languages (English only, English + Chinese + Japanese, English + Japanese, etc.) and different sizes (1.5B parameters, 7B parameters, 14B parameters).

 All these models are available on Hugging Face Hub.

-## `transformers` integration
+## 🤗 Transformers integration

-The architecture have been added into `transformers` library thanks to [this Pull Request](https://github.com/huggingface/transformers/pull/22797).
-At this time of writing, you can use the architecture by installing `transformers` from source, or by using the `main` branch of the library.
-The architecture is tightly integrated with the library, and you can use it as you would use any other architecture.
+The architecture has been added to the `transformers` library thanks to [this Pull Request](https://github.com/huggingface/transformers/pull/22797).
+As of the time of writing, you can use it by installing `transformers` from source, or by using the `main` branch of the library.
+The architecture is tightly integrated with the library, and you can use it as you would any other architecture.

-Let us walk through some examples below:
+Let us walk through some examples below.

-### Text generation example
+### Text Generation Example

 To generate text given an input prompt, you can run the snippet below: